The Epiphany: Journey’s End or the Start of a New Life in Christ?

 “And they returned to their country by another route.”

-Since we first considered the story of the Magi at the beginning of Advent, we too have been on a journey that has led us to the manger.
+Throughout the Advent season, we too have been on a journey that has led us to the manger.
 But what next?
 Do we go back to the same old life as before?

 This year, why not make that change in your faith life?
 Whether that’s trying a new way of praying, dedicating more time to prayer, or embracing the graces of regular confession.